-Unfavorable changes in currency exchange rates could negatively impact our Macau Operations
+Unfavorable changes in currency exchange rates could negatively impact our Macau Operations.

 The financial statements of foreign operations are translated into Hong Kong dollars, the Company's functional and presentation currency, for incorporation into the consolidated financial statements.
 The majority of our assets and liabilities are denominated in U.S. dollars, Hong Kong dollars and Macau patacas, and there are no significant assets and liabilities denominated in other currencies.
 Assets and liabilities are translated at the prevailing foreign exchange rates in effect at the end of the reporting period.
 Income, expenditures and cash flow items are measured at the actual foreign exchange rates or average foreign exchange rates for the period.
 Besides, the currency delineated in our Macau Operations' Concession Agreement with the government of Macau is the Macau pataca.
 The Macau pataca is linked to the Hong Kong dollar, and the two are often used interchangeably in Macau.
 The Hong Kong dollar is linked to the U.S. dollar and the exchange rate between these two currencies has remained relatively stable over the past several years.
-However, the exchange linkages of the Hong Kong dollar and the Macau pataca, and the Hong Kong dollar and the U.S. dollar, are subject to potential changes due to changes in governmental policies and international economic and political developments.
 If the Hong Kong dollar and the Macau pataca are no longer linked to the U.S. dollar, the exchange rate for these currencies may severely fluctuate.
 The current rate of exchange fixed by the applicable monetary authorities for these currencies may also change.

-Because many of our payment and expenditure obligations are in Macau patacas and we expect that most of the revenues for any casino that we operate in Macau will be in Hong Kong dollars, we are subject to foreign exchange risk with respect to the exchange rate between the Hong Kong dollar and the Macau pataca.
+Many of our payment and expenditure obligations are in Macau patacas.
+We expect that most of the revenues for any casino that we operate in Macau will be in Hong Kong dollars.
+As a result, we are subject to foreign exchange risk with respect to the exchange rate between Macau pataca and Hong Kong dollar and the Hong Kong dollar and the U.S. dollar.
 Also, in connection with any U.S. dollar-denominated debt we incur, fluctuations in the exchange rates of the Macau pataca or the Hong Kong dollar, in relation to the U.S. dollar, could have adverse effects on our results of operations, financial condition and ability to service our debt.